-Visitors to Deer Isle soon discover a passage to the past of coastal Maine: secluded walks along a rocky shore; livelihoods still dependent on lobstering (in 2010 the largest catch in Maine); weekly visits from windjammers (some over 100 years old); 19th century homes hugging the edges of the sea.
+Visitors to Deer Isle soon discover a passage to the past of coastal Maine: secluded walks along a rocky shore; livelihoods still dependent on lobstering (in 2010, the largest catch in Maine); weekly visits from windjammers (some over 100 years old); and 19th-century homes hugging the edges of the sea.

 Perhaps Deer Isle’s links to the past remain so strong because Maine visitors “from away” (as many Maine natives still identify those born outside the Pine Tree State) ignore the turnoff for Deer Isle as they speed from Camden or Rockland to reach Mt.
 Desert Island, destination of so many vacationers.

-But others, more fortunate, have exited onto Route 15 the 45 minutes toward the sea where Deer Isle is sheltered - and still unspoiled, undeveloped, and largely unknown.
+But others, more fortunate, have exited onto Route 15 and driven the 45 minutes toward the sea where Deer Isle is sheltered - and still unspoiled, undeveloped, and largely unknown.

-· Robert McCloskey, whose books such as “Make Way for Ducklings” charmed generations of children, lived here.
-(Another book, “Burt Dow Deep-Water Man,” was recently reborn in 2010 as an operetta at our Opera House.)
+- Robert McCloskey, whose books such as “Make Way for Ducklings” charmed generations of children, lived here.
+(Another McCloskey book, “Burt Dow Deep-Water Man,” was reborn in 2010 as an operetta at the Stonington Opera House.)

-· Robert Massie, perhaps best known for his vivid chronicle of the life and death of Tsar Nicholas II and Empress Alexandra and their hemophiliac son Alix, summered here.
-It was Alix’s hemophilia which is said to have inspired Massie's book when his son, Bobby, was also born with hemophilia
+- Robert Massie, perhaps best known for his vivid chronicle of the life and death of Tsar Nicholas II and Empress Alexandra and their hemophiliac son Alix, summered here.
+Massie's son Robert, also born with hemophilia, is said to have been Massie's inspiration to write his commanding biography of the last of the Romanov dynasty.

 But it is not too late to spend a week or a month or a summer on Deer Isle.
-Like Steinbeck found, the days are likely to stay with you afterward.
+As Steinbeck found, the days are likely to stay with you afterward.

 For more information on Deer Isle history, please visit the Deer Isle Stonington Historical Society website.

-For more information on the trails, neighboring islands and the wildlife of Deer Isle, please visit The Island Heritage Trust websit.
+For more information on the trails, neighboring islands, and the wildlife of Deer Isle, please visit The Island Heritage Trust website.